DIABETES CARE

 If the results of regular blood glucose monitoring points towards low blood sugar, your doctor may recommend discontinuation, or a significant reduction of prescribed medication.
 On the other hand, if the tendency is pointing towards high blood glucose levels then medication may have to be increased.

-In summary, an effective diabetes care and management program should include regular exercises, a personalized meal plan, medication prescribed by a doctor, regular monitoring of blood glucose levels and regular consultations with your doctor.
+To summarize, remember that an effective diabetes care and management program should include regular exercises, a personalized meal plan, medication prescribed by a doctor, regular monitoring of blood glucose levels and regular consultations with your doctor.